By: Adriana Lurz, SVP, Strategic Objectives

 Here is your Essential Checklist for Enlisting the Perfect Spokesperson:

 - Know your brand.
-A good spokesperson will mirror your company’s image and values so it’s important that you understand your brand’s tone and voice.
-What’s the most important point you want your spokesperson to share and how do you want it to be communicated?
-Tweet
+A good spokesperson will mirror your brand image and values so it’s important that they understand your tone and voice.
+What’s the most important point you want your spokesperson to share, and how do you want it to be communicated?

 - Understand your audience.
 Know who you’re speaking to.
 The partnership between your brand and spokesperson needs to makes sense.
-It should be genuine and credible so that your audience feels connected and motivated to act (i.e. buy more of your product!).
-Tweet
+It should be genuine and credible so that your audience feels connected and motivated to act (i.e. buy your product!).

 - Determine your budget.
-When engaged appropriately, celebrity spokespeople can significantly increase a program’s impact, but they often come with a high price tag.
-Alternatively, using a company employee as a spokesperson is a budget-friendly option but might require a significant time commitment.
-Third-party, credible spokespeople are available to fit any program’s needs, so set your budget before beginning your search.
-Tweet
+Celebrity spokespeople can significantly increase program impact, but they often come at a high price.
+Partnering with a company employee as spokesperson can be a budget-friendly option, but may require a significant time commitment that obstructs their day-to-day work.
+Credible third-party spokespeople can always be found to fit your program’s needs, so set your budget, and be realistic before beginning your search.

 - Research.
 Make sure you triple check your potential spokesperson’s background to ensure they’re not in conflict with your product/cause.
-Do your research and make sure they’re not already working with a competitor or have a negative reputation.
+Do your research and make sure they’re not already working with a competitor, or have a bad reputation.
 Your spokesperson will be an ambassador for your brand and finding someone with a personal connection to your company/cause might be beneficial.
 At a minimum, your spokesperson should relate to your company and its products or services.
-Also, find out if your spokesperson has already participated in media training.
-Message training is critical to ensure your spokesperson delivers consistent, on-brand information.
+It's a big plus if your spokesperson has already had media training.
+Key Message training will be critical to ensuring your spokesperson delivers consistent, on-brand information.